Luv (film): Reception

 Variety wrote: "Clive Donner's direction fits the frantic overtones of unfoldment, but in this buildup occasionally goes overboard for effect.
 Jack Lemmon appears to over-characterize his role, a difficult one for exact shading.
 Peter Falk as a bright-eyed schemer scores decisively in a restrained comedy enactment for what may be regarded as the picture's top performance.

 Bosley Crowther's review in The New York Times was particularly critical, ending the review with: "It goes around in circles—but maybe going around in circles is your whim.
-If it is, "Luv" is the picture to make you dizzy doing so."
+If it is, Luv is the picture to make you dizzy doing so."

 Home media

-Luv was released to DVD by Sony Pictures Home Entertainment on 3 January 2012 as a Region 1 manufacture-on-demand DVD available through Amazon and from Mill Creek Entertainment on 22 April 2014 as a part of the Jack Lemmon Showcase Volume 1 with Luv on the fourth disc of a 4-disc set.
+Luv was released to DVD by Sony Pictures Home Entertainment on January 3, 2012 as a Region 1 manufacture-on-demand DVD available through Amazon and from Mill Creek Entertainment on April 22, 2014 as a part of the Jack Lemmon Showcase Volume 1 set with Luv on the fourth disc of a 4-disc set.
 On January 31, 2023, it was released on Blu-ray by Mill Creek Entertainment as part of a 4-film, 2-disc Peter Falk collection.